What Is a Certificate of Conformity (CoC)

 When a manufacturer launches a new model, they test one example to death and get a type approval.
 After that, every single car that comes off the production line gets its own CoC, linking the VIN back to that approved version.
 It’s not just some fancy certificate — it’s what tells the authorities that your car is road-legal in Europe.

 I’ve helped enough people with imports to know that the CoC lists all the important stuff: exact engine specs, weights, towing capacity, emissions class, brake and lighting approvals, and every EU directive the car complies with.
-If anything on the car has been changed (even something that seems minor), the original CoC might no longer be valid.

 What You’ll Actually Find on a Proper CoC